Dr. David Kovalik:

 Dr. Kovalik’s love of animals began with his collies growing up.
 While he grew up with dogs, most people remark about his affection for cats!
 He hasn’t met a cat he didn’t like.

 Initially, Dr. Kovalik pursued his passion for reading in school and received a BA in English and MA in Eastern Classics.
 In addition, he traveled abroad and taught English in China and Thailand for several years.
 Dr. Kovalik eventually reconnected with his love of animals and returned to the U.S. to attend veterinary school at The Ohio State University.
 Since graduating, Dr. Kovalik completed a small animal medicine and surgery internship in Rochester, New York, practiced emergency medicine in Bangor, Maine, and practiced general medicine in Philadelphia, Washington, DC, and northern Virginia.

 Throughout his career, Dr. Kovalik’s commitment to service has led him to routinely volunteer for the Humane Society, World Vets, and GeoVets.
 Dr. Kovalik is a member of the American Veterinary Medical Association, the Arizona Veterinary Medical Veterinary Association, the American Association of Feline Practitioners, and he serves as a board member of GeoVets.

-Dr. Volkman is an excellent veterinarian with more than 28 years experience practicing emergency and general medicine.
-Dr. Volkman graduated with honors from veterinary school at the University of Pennsylvania in 1989 and practiced medicine for several years in New Jersey and Pennsylvania, before moving to Arizona in 2009.
-He has worked in several clinics in Northern Arizona since then.
+Dr. Hunsberger is an excellent veterinarian with 20 years experience practicing general medicine.
+Dr. Hunsberger graduated from veterinary school at the University of Pennsylvania in 2001 and practiced medicine for several years in Pennsylvania before moving to Northern Arizona in 2006.
+In addition, Dr. Hunsberger received a Canine Physical Rehabilitation certificate from the University of Tennessee in 2014.
+Dr. Hunsberger is an accomplished and caring doctor with deep experience in preventative care, caring for sick and injured pets, surgery, and dental procedures.